 Piety level (**): “Extinguished”

-- Shadow Step - Blink to a space within your umbra and adjacent to an immobile target creature.
-The target must not be invisible,.
-All stationary monsters (such as statues and most plants) qualify, as do monsters that are sleeping, paralysed, or petrified.
+- Shadow Step - Blink to a space within your umbra and adjacent to a target creature.
+The target must not be invisible.
 (Costs 4 MP, 8% max HP, and 4-6 piety)

 Piety level (***): “Caliginous”